 In an age where social media and online marketing exposes your clients to a plethora of advertising, people are turning more to the reviews of other customers, rather than advertising, as a credible source.
 The good news for you and your business is that there are more opportunities than ever to help you achieve your PR goals.
-Small businesses should look to the digital platforms and online influencers to interrupt a consumer’s research phrase when they’re considering buying a new product or service, most of which now happens online.
+Small businesses should look to the digital platforms and online influencers to interrupt a consumer’s research phase when they’re considering buying a new product or service, most of which now happens online.

 Ways that PR Helps in Marketing Your New Business

 Implementing a PR ( Public Relation ) plan enables you to establish your brand identity in a practical, cost-efficient manner, and helps you market your business in several important ways: